 The names for individual accommodations are not available prior to booking, as the tour package is based on hotel price categories and not on specific hotels/accommodations.
 The exact location of the countryside hotels will vary according to availability - the itinerary indicates the region for each overnight stay (with the exception of the last night which is always in Reykjavik itself).

-For the Group 5.0 medium 4WD manual rental car needed to take the Kjolur highland route (Day 7), other car types and other accommodation option prices, please enquire.
+For the Group 5.0 medium 4WD manual rental car needed to take the Kjolur highland route (Day 7, mid-June to Aug only), other car types and other accommodation option prices, please enquire.